Resurrection (Tolstoy novel): In popular culture

-The "Alice in Wonderland" style hair band in Japan is called a "Katyusha" after the character who wore one in a stage play and popularized it.

-In the show Mr Robot, Resurrection is a frequent motif.
+In the show Mr. Robot, Resurrection is a frequent motif.
 It is the favorite book of the character Mr. Robot, and he regularly seen holding it.
 The tie-in book, Red Wheelbarrow, features a torn out page from the opening of Chapter XIV of Resurrection.
-The season 4 episode "eXit" features a floppy disc hidden in a copy of Resurrection that is also labelled "eXit" and which Elliot Alderson uses to try to shut down the machine built by Whiterose.
+The season 4 episode "eXit" features a floppy disk hidden in a copy of Resurrection that is also labelled "eXit" and which Elliot Alderson uses to try to shut down the machine built by Whiterose.